Linear regression without scikit-learn#

 _ = ax.set_title(label.format(weight_flipper_length, intercept_body_mass))

 The variable weight_flipper_length is a weight applied to the feature flipper_length in order to make the inference.
-When this coefficient is positive, it means that penguins with longer flipper lengths will have larger body masses.
+When this coefficient is positive, it means that penguins with longer flipper lengths have larger body masses.
 If the coefficient is negative, it means that penguins with shorter flipper lengths have larger body masses.
 Graphically, this coefficient is represented by the slope of the curve in the plot.
 Below we show what the curve would look like when the weight_flipper_length coefficient is negative.

 weight_flipper_length = -40